juju/docs/src/en/getting-started.md

    !["step 8"](./media/juju-lxd-config008.png)

-   Finally for IPv4, enable Network Address Translation to allow the containers to communicate with the outside world.
+   Finally for IPv4, enable Network Address Translation (NAT) to allow the containers to communicate with the outside world.

    !["step 9"](./media/juju-lxd-config009.png)